WIllem-K/AWSassesmentDockerSwarm/README.md

 This is a heavily modified version the demo project shown at DockerCon EU 2017.

-The demo app runs across three containers:
+The app runs across three containers:

-- [db](db/Dockerfile) - a Postgres database which stores words
+- [db](db/Dockerfile) - a Postgres database which stores the conversion rate values

 - [feed](feed/Dockerfile) - a Java feed that serves average exchange rates based on what is in the database